Before you start to configure a Tableau Server cluster, make sure you meet the following requirements.

 Here are some guidelines for the systems you use for failover and high availability:

-Failover—three computers: To configure a cluster that provides failover support for the file store and repository processes, you need at least three computers or VMs: one for the primary Tableau Server and two for Tableau worker nodes.
+Failover—three computers: To configure a cluster that provides failover support for the file store and repository processes, you need at least three computers or VMs: one for the initial Tableau Server node and two for additional nodes.

 Failover & multiple gateway support—three computers and a load balancer: To configure a cluster that provides the above plus support for multiple gateways, you need at least three computers or VMs, and a load balancer to front the cluster.

-High availability—four computers and a load balancer: To configure for high availability, you need the resources described above plus an additional computer to be the backup primary for your primary Tableau Server.
+High availability—three computers and a load balancer: To configure for high availability, you need the resources described above.

-Primary computers: If you configure for high availability, the primary Tableau Server and the backup primary may be running few or no Tableau Server processes.
-Therefore, the computers that run the primary and backup primary do not need as many cores as the ones running your worker servers.
-You will, however, need adequate disk space for backups because the primary computer is used during the database backup and restore processes.
+Initial computers: If you configure for high availability, the initial Tableau Server node may be running few or no Tableau Server processes.
+Therefore, the computer that serves as the initial node does not need as many cores as the ones running your additional nodes.
+You will, however, need adequate disk space for backups because the initial computer is used during the database backup and restore processes.
 In addition to the amount of space needed for the backup file, you need temporary disk space roughly 10 times the size of the backup file (so if your backup is 4 GB, you should have about 40 GB of temporary disk space available).

 The installation location for Tableau Server must be the same on all nodes in a cluster.
 This is true whether you install to the default location or to a non-default location.

 Networking and Ports

 Ports: As with any distributed system, the computers or VMs you use need to be able to communicate with one another.
-See Tableau Server Ports for a list of ports that must be available on the gateways and workers.
+For information on how Tableau Services Manager handles port mapping, see Tableau Services Manager Ports.

 Same domain: If Tableau Server is installed in a Windows Active Directory environment, then all computers in a cluster must be members of the same domain.